harneet1/README.md/README.md

 ### Deploy
 - Accept the license

   To accept the license agreement [Microservices Gateway Pre-Release Agreement], set the value of "ACCEPT_LICENSE" to true.
-This variable is present in manifest.yml file and set "QUICKSTART_REST_MODE" to false.
-So it will be in Quickstart Startup Mode.
+This variable is present in manifest.yml file.

-- Start Cloud Foundry (will take around 5 to 6 minutes)
+- Starting Cloud Foundry will take around 5 to 6 minutes
 ```
 cf dev start
 ```